MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-visual-studio-code/clone-github-repository.md

 ## View Git output

 You can view the Git commands run when you use the Source control extension.
+This helps debug when a command fails.

 1. Select the Source Control icon from the activity bar.
 1. Select the ellipsis (...) then select **Show Git Output**.